 How do I know that this program is right for my adolescent?

-- Your child/adolescent is suffering from severe anxiety and outpatient treatment has not been successful
+- Your child/adolescent is suffering from severe OCD and/or anxiety and outpatient treatment has not been successful

 - You are interested in having your child/adolescent complete a step-down program after residential or inpatient treatment

 - You recognize your child needs intensive treatment but would like to minimize the amount of school your child/adolescent has to miss in order to receive this treatment